 Extending the Drupal 7 End of Life and What Drupal 7 and 8 Site Owners Need to Know About It

-Those who are using Drupal 7 will get some more breathing time to plan for their Drupal 9 or 10 upgrade.
-The Drupal security team announced (on 2022-February-23) that they are extending the End of Life of Drupal 7 until November 1, 2023.
-This means that the standard security process for Drupal 7 core and contributed modules will be followed for an additional year.
+Those using Drupal 7 will get more breathing time to plan for their Drupal 9 or 10 upgrade.
+The Drupal security team announced (on 2023-June-07) that they are extending the End of Life of Drupal 7 until January 5, 2025.
 If you are using Drupal 8, it already reached its end of life and is not supported any more.
+If you are using Drupal 9, support will be available till November 2023.

 If you are a Drupal 7 Site Owner

-If you already have plans for a Drupal 9 or 10 upgrade, this is time to accelerate it as it is hardly 8 months to the EOL.
-Also now Drupal 10 got released, with lots of features including CKEditor5, improved performance and lots more features and benefits that can accelerate your organization's digital transformation initiatives.
-Drupal 7 to Drupal 9 and 10 migration is fully supported by the Drupal Migration API system and associated contributed modules.
+If you already have plans for upgrading Drupal to its latest version - Drupal 10, this is time to accelerate it as the final EOL date is announced and there is no more changes to the date.
+Also now Drupal 10 got released, wi,th lots of features including CKEditor5, improved performance and lots more features and benefits that can accelerate your organization's digital transformation initiatives.
+The Drupal Migration API system fully supports Drupal 7 to Drupal 9 and 10 migration.

 If you are planning a major revamp in the UI, make sure that you invest in implementing a living style guide using Pattern lab or KSS or any similar systems so that you can easily convert that to a twig-based Drupal 9/10 theme when you are ready for the latest version of Drupal.

 If you are planning a major functionality implementation in your Drupal 7 website,

 - Create custom modules in such a way that they can be easily ported to Drupal 9/10.

 If you are a Drupal 8 Site Owner